aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 <div class="blob">

 1. Writing this deliverable a better understanding of the project’s core features and functionality.
-It was particularly helpful in clarifying how specific requirements, like model steering, and version control, fit within our overall vision for tinymorph.
+It was particularly helpful in clarifying how specific requirements, like model steering, and version control, fit within our overall vision for morph.
 Focusing on functional requirements also allowed me to refine my grasp of the system's design goals and limitations, helping ensure that our planned features align with user needs and our technical scope.
 I also appreciated that the process provided room for collaboration with the team and supervisor, leading to more well-defined requirements.

 2. One of the main pain points I encountered was defining the functional scope accurately.
 There were initial uncertainties about how deeply certain features would be integrated, particularly technical aspects like the extent of model customization and maintaining performance in offline mode.
 It was challenging to balance the technical ambitions with practical constraints for the project’s first release.
 To overcome this, I initiated discussions with the team and supervisor to align our understanding and verify our priorities.
 These conversations clarified the project goals and identified where we could use existing frameworks versus areas that needed custom development.